Skip to Content

 Here’s how…

-Pro-tip: Apply for a personal card and a business card which gets you 104,000 points towards your Companion Pass.
+Pro-tip: When you get a personal card and a business card you earn 114,000 points towards your Companion Pass.

 But do not start or complete your minimum spending until the last few days of December.
 Another option is to wait until the first week of January.